U.S., Russia prisoner swap secures release of Evan Gershkovich, Paul Whelan and others

 "All have endured unimaginable suffering and uncertainty.
 Today, their agony is over," President Biden said in a statement.

 Under the terms of the agreement, 12 political dissidents held in Russia have been released to Germany.
-Kremlin critic and Washington Post contributor Vladimir Kara-Murza is expected to be flown to the U.S. Kara-Murza is a British-Russian citizen and a green card holder.
+Kremlin critic and Washington Post contributor Vladimir Kara-Murza is expected to be flown to Germany, national security adviser Jake Sullivan said Thursday.
+Kara-Murza is a British-Russian citizen and a green card holder.
 His family lives in the U.S.

 In return, Russia will receive eight of its nationals, including three that were being held in U.S. prisons: Vadim Konoshchenok, Vladislav Klyushin and Roman Seleznyov.